Construction of divisible design graphs using affine designs

 W.D.~Wallis proposed in~\cite{W} a new construction of strongly regular graphs using affine designs and a Steiner 2-design.
 Later D.G.~Fon-Der-Flaass found how to modify a partial case of Wallis construction, when the corresponding Steiner $2$-design has blocks of size $2$, in order to obtain hyperexponentially many strongly regular graphs with the same parameters \cite{FF}.
 M.~Muzychuk in~\cite{MM} showed how to modify Fon-Der-Flaass ideas in order to cover all the cases of Wallis construction.
 Moreover, he showed that a Steiner $2$-design in the original Wallis construction can be replaced by a partial linear space and discovered new prolific constructions of strongly regular graphs.

-In this paper, ideas of W.D.~Wallis, D.G.~Fon-Der-Flaass, and M.~Muzychuk for strongly regular graphs are used to give a new construction that produces divisible design graphs.
+This paper presents two prolific constructions that produce infinite series of divisible design graphs (Section \ref{FirstCon} and \ref{ParCom}).
+The first construction develops ideas of W.D.~Wallis, D.G.~Fon-Der-Flaass, and M.~Muzychuk.
+According to references, these constructions are new.
+In some cases, the parameters of the series coincide with those of the divisible design graphs found in \cite{BG} (see Section \ref{BhGor}).
+The smallest new example is provided in Section \ref{SmEx}.

 {\em An affine design} $\mathcal{D}=(\mathcal{P}, \mathcal{B})$ with parameters $q$ and $r$ is a design, where $\mathcal{P}$ is a set of points and $\mathcal{B}$ is a set of blocks, with the following two properties: every two blocks are either disjoint or intersect in $r$ points; each block together with all blocks disjoint from it forms a parallel class: a set of $q$ mutually disjoint blocks partitioning all points of the design.